Skip to main content

 result is Some(i) => xs[i] == key

-The obligation is dispatched through the capability router and fed to the SMT backend, the portfolio executor, or the tactic evaluator based on the selected strategy.
+The obligation is dispatched through the capability router and fed to a single adapter, the portfolio executor, or the tactic evaluator based on the selected strategy.

 Telemetry and stats